 my_class in the example above) need to match the text you want to replace.
 This can be one of the following:

-- Field names (both for display in the content canvas, as well as the "Add Content" modal)
+- Field names (both for display in the content canvas, and the "Add Content" modal)

 - Field descriptions (in the Add Content modal tooltip)

-- Layout names (both for display in the content canvas, as well as the "Add Layout" modal)
+- Layout names (both for display in the content canvas, and the "Add Layout" modal)

 - Layout descriptions (in the Add Layout modal tooltip)